Lawmakers hope to use this emerging climate science to charge oil companies for disasters

 Stateline is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
 Stateline maintains editorial independence.
 Contact Editor Scott S. Greenberger for questions: info@stateline.org.
 Follow Stateline on Facebook and Twitter.

-The post Lawmakers hope to use this emerging climate science to charge oil companies for disasters appeared first on Louisiana Illuminator.
+The post Lawmakers hope to use this emerging climate science to charge oil companies for disasters appeared first on North Dakota Monitor.